 Preparing the new CMEMS versions is an important activity for the INSTAC partners, carried on under TASK 3 on service evolution.
 Activities are progressing as planned towards the elaboration of new historical products and the enhancement of assessment procedures both at global and regional scales.

 Finally we have started reviewing our monitoring tools in order to strengthen both the reliability and the quality of the service delivered.
 At the end of 2015 we performed an analysis of where the INSTAC users were coming from.
 This analysis is based on the INSTAC DU logs and is summarized in the Figure 1.
-It shows that INSTAC users connect to all the INSTAC DUs and that the global service is used outside Europe even if we didn’t advertised it so far.
+It shows that INSTAC users connect to all the INSTAC DUs and that the global service is used outside Europe even if we didn’t advertise it so far.
 We plan to continue this monitoring as clearly in some regions the service should be more used than it is presently.
 We plan to perform this activity in collaboration with Mercator-Océan.